RobertMolenaar-UT/fastFLIM/README.md

 1. Set the Channel configuration according optical setup.
 2. Read and set all options in the section --- USER input---  upon description.
-3. Run the PiqoQuant-multi_channel_screen.py.
+3. Run 2D_PicoQuant_fastFLIM.py.
 4. Note the pop-up window in the taskbar and browse and select the PTU files.
-5. PTU files are proccessed, and images are shown in the command line. (large PTU files can take some time to proccess)
+5. next the *.PTU files are proccessed, and images are shown in the command line. (large PTU files can take some time to proccess)
 6. Images and data files are saved in folder /Python_converted_* Username* /
-7. Errors on files are listed in the end, in many cases these are Single Point or cancelled 2D measurements.
+7. Errors on files are listed in the end.

 Known limitations:

 1. Files sizes > 1GB use a lot of Memory.
-64GB or higher is recommended for 1GB ptu files.
+64GB or higher is recommended for 1GB PTU files.
 2. Multiframe PTU conversion appears to skip a Frame, modification needed in the readPTU_FLIM code. aug '24